 You might have heard the old saying, “By failing to prepare, you are preparing to fail.”
 I have no idea who first said it, but it really applies here.
 Don’t go off half-cocked and start signing up for streaming services—make sure you’ve done some prep work so that when you finally cut the cord, you’re saving as much money as possible and are still satisfied with the channels and content you can watch.
 The New York Times has some great tips for preparing to cut the cord.

-Spend a week or two paying close attention to the television shows and channels your family watch live.
+Spend a week or two paying close attention to the television shows and channels your family watches live.
 And while you’re at it, take note of which shows you really wouldn’t want to miss, and which ones you’re just watching to kill time.

-This will give you a better idea of which channels are “must haves” when it comes time to select a streaming service.
-And that will be important, because although there are a lot of great streaming packages nowadays, cutting the cord will mean fewer channels, so you’ll want to focus on the ones you really care about.
+This will give you a better idea of which channels are “must-haves” when it comes time to select a streaming service.
+And that will be important because although there are a lot of great streaming packages nowadays, cutting the cord will mean fewer channels, so you’ll want to focus on the ones you really care about.